 So, why do we need to do this?
 To save Internet bandwidth, of course!
 Let us say we have 100+ Ubuntu systems, and we need to install MySQL server in all those systems.
 We all know this will consume lot of Internet bandwidth.
-So, why don’t we download a software with all its dependencies in only one system, and copy and install them in the rest of the systems?
+So, why don’t we just download a software with all required dependencies in only one system, and copy and install them in the rest of the systems?
 It doesn’t matter whether the other systems have Internet connection or not.
 Sounds, logical?
 Indeed.
-This method will save lot of bandwidth, so that we can use it for other purposes.
+This method will save you a lot of bandwidth, so that we can use it for other purposes.

 You might have some questions.

 I have downloaded the softwares for Ubuntu 14.04 version, and I want to install them in Ubuntu 16.04.
 Is it possible?